Please select your state to view information that is specific to you.

 - Does the person have any personal problems that you know of, especially those that may have contributed to the offence being committed?
 For example: drug or alcohol abuse, or psychological and other problems.
 State whether the person has taken any action to overcome these problems

 - Has the person made any special contribution to the community such as charity work?

 - Has the person suffered any other hardship as a consequence of committing the offense, such as losing a job, loss of reputation, or being disgraced in the community or amongst friends and family?

 If the Court matter relates to a driving offence you should also refer to:

 - your knowledge of the person’s driving record, and

 - the reasons why the person needs a license and/or the consequences of the person losing a license.

-Click on the character reference templates below to see some examples of how to write a character reference for court.
+Click on the character reference examples below to see some samples of how to write a character reference for court.